bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Use DP.
 State: `dp[i][j]` represents the side length of the largest square who's bottom-right corner is `i, j`. `dp[i][j] = 1 + min(dp[i - 1][j], dp[i - 1][j - 1], dp[i][j - 1])` if `matrix[i][j] == '1'` (else `0`).
 Optimisation - when doing bottom-up we only need to keep the last row so `dp` is 1D._

 ---
+- [x] 224.
+Basic Calculator (Hard)
+> Given a string `s` representing a valid expression, implement a basic calculator to evaluate it, and return the result of the evaluation.

+_Use a single stack.
+When encountering `(`, save current result to stack (together with sign - see code).
+In case of `)` pop previously pushed result and combine it with current result._

+_Alternative approach: [Dijkstra's shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
+Note: Dijkstra's two stack approach won't work due to it's [limitations](https://medium.com/beyn-technology/an-unconventional-approach-to-determine-operator-precedence-dijkstras-two-stack-algorithm-41fe9beff559)_

+---
 - [x] 226.
 Invert Binary Tree (Easy)
 > Given the `root` of a binary tree, invert the tree, and return its `root`.